OpenNebula/addon-drbdmanage/README.md

 the OpenNebula install guide for your distribution on how to manually configure the oneadmin user account.

-The Storage nodes must use one of the thinly-provisioned storage plugins.
-The merits of the different plugins are dicussed in the [User's Guide](http://docs.linbit.com/doc/users-guide-90/s-drbdmanage-storage-plugins/#_discussion_of_the_storage_plugins).
+The Storage nodes must use one of the storage plugins that support snapshots, this means one of the thin LVM plugins or ZFS.
+The merits of the different plugins are discussed in the
+[User's Guide](http://docs.linbit.com/doc/users-guide-90/s-drbdmanage-storage-plugins/#_discussion_of_the_storage_plugins).

-To prepare thinly-provisioned storage for DRBD Manage, you must create a volume group and thinLV using LVM on each storage node.
+In this example preparation of thinly-provisioned storage using LVM for DRBD Manage, you must create a volume group and thinLV using LVM on each storage node.

 Example of this process using two physical volumes (/dev/sdX and /dev/sdY) and the default names for the volume group and thinpool.
-Make sure to set the thinLV's metadata volume to a reasonable size, once it runs full it can be difficult to resize:
+Make sure to set the thinLV's metadata volume to a reasonable size, once it becomes full it can be difficult to resize:

 ```bash
 pvcreate /dev/sdX /dev/sdY